sungsik-kong/QuartetNetworkGoodnessFit.jl/README.md

 data: [0.0447603628649856, 0.9104792742700288, 0.0447603628649856]], ["a", "b", "c", "d", "e"])
 ```

-Set `printCFs=true` to see the equation that computes the quartet concordance factor in `network_expectedCF`.
+Set `printCFs=true` to see the equation that computes the quartet concordance factor in `network_expectedCF` as a DataFrame.
 ```
 julia> network_expectedCF(net,savenet=false,savecsv=false,printCFs=true,symbolic=false)
 Topology: ((a:3.28261,(b:1.94464,((d:2.58257,(c:1.9092,e:3.28323):2.00782):2.44487)#H5:4.29999::0.03679):1.0132):2.6364,#H5:4.82378::0.96321);